Sell in FMCG: the 5 essential KPIs to smart market your product

-The percentage of distribution can be expressed numerically, or in weight.
-The analysis of these two combined notions gives the state of the distribution network of a product and the competitive position of a brand on the various distribution channels.
+The percentage of distribution can be expressed twofold: numeric and weighted distribution.
+Analysing these two combined variables provides insight into the state of the product distribution within a network as well as the positioning an FMCG product has in comparison to the competition on various distribution channels.

 - mismanagement of sales forces

 By comparing these two KPIs, brands can understand the effectiveness of their distribution strategies better and assign concrete objectives to their sales teams as a means to use resources efficiently and increase revenue.